Targeted Translation Research Accelerator (TTRA) for Diabetes and Cardiovascular Disease

 MTPConnect is delivering the Medical Research Future Fund’s $47 million Targeted Translation Research Accelerator (TTRA) initiative for diabetes and cardiovascular disease.

-The TTRA will:
+The TTRA has:

-- Establish Research Centres for diabetes and cardiovascular disease
+• Established Research Centres for diabetes and cardiovascular disease

-- Promote the clinical and commercial translation of innovative therapeutics, diagnostics, devices and digital solutions for D&CVD
+• Promotes the clinical and commercial translation of innovative therapeutics, diagnostics, devices and digital solutions for D&CVD

 The TTRA Expert Advisory Board, nominated by the Federal Minister for Health, brings deep expertise around commercialisation, diabetes and cardiovascular disease advocacy, lived experience, clinical and research perspectives and the investment viewpoint to the governance of the TTRA program:

-- Professor Ian Frazer AC (Chair), University of Queensland, clinical immunologist and co-inventor of the HPV vaccine
+• Professor Ian Frazer AC (Chair), University of Queensland, clinical immunologist and co-inventor of the HPV vaccine

-- Professor James Best AO, Former Dean, Lee Kong Chain School of Medicine, Nanyan Technological University, Singapore, endocrinologist and diabetes researcher
+• Professor James Best AO, Former Dean, Lee Kong Chain School of Medicine, Nanyan Technological University, Singapore, endocrinologist and diabetes researcher

-- Rebecca Davies AO, Director, Chris O’Brien Lifehouse, Consumer Representative on the NHMRC Health Innovation Advisory Committee, lived experience of diabetes and heart disease as parent and wife
+• Rebecca Davies AO, Director, Chris O’Brien Lifehouse, Consumer Representative on the NHMRC Health Innovation Advisory Committee, lived experience of diabetes and heart disease as parent and wife

-- Yasser El-Ansary, Chief Executive Officer, The Financial Services Institute of Australasia, private equity and venture capital industry representative
+• Yasser El-Ansary, Chief Executive Officer, The Financial Services Institute of Australasia, private equity and venture capital industry representative

-- Professor Rachel Huxley, Executive Dean, Faculty of Health, Deakin University, academic, researcher and epidemiologist focusing on chronic disease
+• Professor Rachel Huxley, Executive Dean, Faculty of Health, Deakin University, academic, researcher and epidemiologist focusing on chronic disease

-- Professor Garry Jennings AO, Interim CEO and Chief Medical Advisor, National Heart Foundation of Australia
+• Professor Garry Jennings AO, Interim CEO and Chief Medical Advisor, National Heart Foundation of Australia

-- The Hon Judi Moylan AO, former Australian Government Minister, former Chair, Diabetes Australia, Chair of NHMRC Community and Consumer Committee
+• The Hon Judi Moylan AO, former Australian Government Minister, former Chair, Diabetes Australia, Chair of NHMRC Community and Consumer Committee

-- Mike Wilson OAM, CEO, JDRF Australia
+• Mike Wilson OAM, CEO, JDRF Australia.

 Our Partners